 Whether your dog is a Maltese or a Maltese mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you’re interested in adopting a Maltese, but want to do some research first — we can help.

 Considering how good these pups are with pet parents and other dogs alike, it’s hard not to fall in love with an affectionate Maltese.
 Loving, cuddly and clever, these toy dogs are cuties that typically weigh less than 7 pounds and have huge hearts.

-According to Dr. Emily Singler, VMD, an on-staff veterinarian at Fetch by The Dodo, there’s a lot to love about these sweet little pups.
+According to Dr. Emily Singler, VMD, an on-staff veterinarian at Fetch, there’s a lot to love about these sweet little pups.
 “Maltese are known for being gentle, affectionate, playful and intelligent,” she says, adding that they’re usually good with other dogs and are pretty adaptable.

 Being such small dogs means Maltese dogs don’t need much space or exercise, which makes them good apartment dogs (however, they’re considered alarm barkers, so you’ll want to ensure that your neighbors won’t be bothered before welcoming this dog breed home.)

 The main thing to consider, in terms of appearance, when adopting a Maltese is their grooming needs.
 “Maltese will need regular grooming, both in terms of brushing at home and going to a professional groomer for hair cuts.”

 And the grooming routine shouldn’t stop at regular brushing.
 According to Dr. Singler, this breed benefits from cleaning around their eyes, too.